hxyanthony/Flexible_Array_DNN/README.md

-# Flexible_Array_DNN: Deep Learning for Ultrasound Beamforming in Flexible Array Transducer
+# Deep Learning for Ultrasound Beamforming in Flexible Array Transducer

 ### By Xinyue Huang, Muyinatu Bell, and Kai Ding